 Liberalization of foreign trade

 Cuba has a poorly developed banking system.
 Individual checking and savings accounts are not widely available.
-The proliferation of hard-currency stores, where customers use debit cards denominated in dollars, has led many Cubans to open dollar accounts at Cuban banks.
-The monetary reform and resulting inflation, estimated at over 500%, have eroded bank savings denominated in pesos and undermined trust in the peso as a currency.
+The proliferation of hard-currency stores, where customers pay with dollar-denominated debit cards, has led many Cubans to open hard-currency accounts at Cuban banks.
+High inflation in the Cuban peso has eroded peso-denominated bank savings and undermined trust in the peso as a currency.

 Only state banks are authorized.
-There is no capital market, although the state issues some bonds to finance the deficit and compels state-owned enterprises to purchase them.
-Starting in 2014, state banks have been obligated to purchase bonds from the Republic of Cuba that are issued to finance the government’s national budget deficit.
+However, in June 2024, Russia’s Novikombank opened a representative office in Cuba as part of growing economic ties between Moscow and Havana.
+There is no capital market, although the state issues bonds to finance the deficit and compels state-owned enterprises to purchase them.
+Since 2014, state banks have been required to purchase bonds from the Republic of Cuba issued to finance the national budget deficit.

-There are several types of loans available, most of which tend to be allocated to building maintenance and repair, as well as to the agricultural sector, rather than the small private business sector.
-Therefore, start-up capital for the private sector primarily comes from family members abroad.
-Since the majority of émigrés and remittance receivers in Cuba are phenotypically “white,” Afro-Cubans are largely excluded from the opportunities of the emerging private sector.
+Several types of loans are available, most allocated to building maintenance and repair and to agriculture rather than to small private businesses.
+As a result, startup capital for the private sector primarily comes from family members abroad.
+Because most émigrés and remittance recipients in Cuba are phenotypically “white,” Afro-Cubans are largely excluded from opportunities in the emerging private sector.

 Banking system